tempertemper/www.tempertemper.net/src/site/resources/2012-11-19--should-you-go-responsive.md

 You want your site to respond to the size of the visitor's screen so that they read your content in the best possible way!

 ## Mobile site?

 "But wouldn't it be better to just create a mobile specific website?"
 I hear you cry.
 Well, probably not.
 In some circumstances it might be the right thing to do but here are some good reasons why you should consider a responsive site instead:

-- A mobile specific website is twice the effort– you have to maintain two websites!
+- A mobile specific website is twice the effort – you have to maintain two websites!
 - You can run into issues with search engines if it's not handled correctly, and you could end up with penalties.
 - Truly responsive websites serve up the optimal layout, regardless of the width of the the screen you're looking at the site with.
 You're going to have to draw a line somewhere with a mobile specific site and say "this is where the mobile ends and the desktop begins".
 Who knows what the future of mobile is?
 That 'break-point' may have to change, which will potentially mean an entire redesign of your mobile and/or desktop website.

 ## Everyone wants to see all of your content